darororo/fortnite-automaton/README.md

 You can test one string at a time or use the bulk-test feature.

-For bulk testing, the result will pass or fail depending on if the strings are accepted or rejected as expected.
+For bulk testing, seperate each string by a new line.
+The result will pass or fail depending on if the strings are accepted or rejected as expected.

 ![alt text](assets/how-tos/test-str.png)